15 Must-Have Products Older Adults Should Buy to Safely Live Alone

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Aging is a natural part of life, and many older adults aspire to live in their homes for as long as possible.
+Aging is a natural part of life, and many older adults aspire to spend their golden years in their homes for as long as possible.

-The good news is that with the right tools and equipment, maintaining independence in your golden years is more achievable than ever.
+The good news is that with the right tools and equipment, maintaining independence in your later years of life is more achievable than ever.

-Whether you are an older adult or caring for an aging loved one, here are some must-have items that can help you retire comfortably and safely.
+Whether you are an older adult or caring for an aging loved one, here are some must-have items to snag before you retire that can help you retire comfortably and safely.

 Smartphone